Megidd/jewelry-personalization/ring-text/specs_technical.md

    * So that each text letter is perpendicular to the ring radius.
    * The text should be
 * Text 3D model is resized so that it can fit properly on the ring.
-* Text 3D model can occupy at most 90 degrees out of the 360 degrees available on the ring.
+* Text 3D model can occupy an arch in degrees available on the ring.

 ### Mathematical formulas for curvature